Lab PI since Nov 2016

 Internal funds are available for herbarium curatorial assistantship, summer/academic year fellowships, and research awards.
 Please contact Ya to discuss your interests.

-In addition, Ya is happy to assist perspective graduate students with applying for external fellowships such as the NSF Graduate Research Fellowship Deadline: October each year.
+In addition, Ya is happy to assist prospective graduate students with applying for external fellowships such as the NSF Graduate Research Fellowship Deadline: October each year.

 A detailed guide on how to apply for graduate school by current UMN graduate students